sherma

 3. Execute – The LLM uses the loaded tools to accomplish the task

-This lets agents start with a lightweight catalog and only load what they need, keeping context windows efficient.
+This lets agents start with a lightweight catalog injected into the prompt, load what they need, and unload skills to keep context windows efficient.

 Skill Card